airscripts/blog/content/posts/life/if-gael-had-turned-back.md

 It may take time.
 It may not be grand.
 But it’ll be mine.

 Maybe your brush looks different.
 Maybe you're still in the ashlands.
-But if you’ve got anything left — even just a spark — you can still choose to paint something better.
+But if you’ve got anything left, even just a spark, you can still choose to paint something better.
 Even Gael, in all his madness, made something beautiful in the end.
 I just don't want to die to do it.